MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/transforms/skew.md

 [![](skew-images/skewshadowtext1-small.png "Triple screenshot of the Skew Shadow Text page")](skew-images/skewshadowtext1-large.png#lightbox "Triple screenshot of the Skew Shadow Text page")

 The vertical coordinate passed to the `DrawText` method indicates the position of the text relative to the baseline.
 That is the same vertical coordinate used for the center of skewing.
 This technique will not work if the text string contains descenders.
-For example, subsitute the word "quirky" for "Shadow" and here's the result:
+For example, substitute the word "quirky" for "Shadow" and here's the result:

 [![](skew-images/skewshadowtext2-small.png "Triple screenshot of the Skew Shadow Text page with an alternative word with descenders")](skew-images/skewshadowtext2-large.png#lightbox "Triple screenshot of the Skew Shadow Text page with an alternative word with descenders")

 The shadow and text are still aligned at the baseline, but the effect just looks wrong.
-To fix it you need to obtain the text bounds:
+To fix it, you need to obtain the text bounds:

 ```csharp
 SKRect textBounds = new SKRect();